Matic Network Trading 169% Higher This Week (MATIC)

 Buying and Selling Matic Network

-It is usually not currently possible to buy alternative cryptocurrencies such as Matic Network directly using US dollars.
-Investors seeking to acquire Matic Network should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Matic Network using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Matic Network directly using U.S. dollars.
+Investors seeking to trade Matic Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Matic Network using one of the aforementioned exchanges.

 Receive News & Updates for Matic Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Matic Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.